 1. You think you've earned all your successes

 The first bias I want to discuss that often causes a lack of self-awareness is self-serving bias.
-This common bias has you believe that all your successes are a result of hard work, dedication, commitment and discipline.
+This common bias has you believe that all your successes are a result of hard work, dedication, commitment, and discipline.
+Nothing else!

 But what about luck?

 "No way!
 I create my own luck, and I've worked my ass off throughout my entire life!"